Skip to main content

 Reviewed by

-life insurance for kids
+life insurance for children

-• What life insurance for children is and how it works.
+• What life insurance for children is, and how it works

-• Pros and cons of buying children’s coverage.
+• Pros and cons of buying children's coverage

-• Why investing for their future may make more sense.
+• Why investing for their future may make more sense

 What is life insurance for kids?

-Life insurance for children functions much like a life insurance policy for an adult.
-A life insurance policy is a contract between an individual and an insurance company, and the policy pays a financial benefit if the insured person passes away.
-Children's life insurance policies provide the same type of coverage, paying out a death benefit should the child pass away during the covered time period.
-The money paid out goes to the beneficiary, typically the parents, grandparents, or a sibling.
+Life insurance for children functions much like life insurance for adults: A life insurance policy is a contract between an individual and an insurance company, and the policy pays a financial benefit if the insured person passes away.

 How life insurance for children works